Heathers (TV series): Soundtracks

 Coinciding with the American premiere of the series, Lakeshore Records released two soundtracks for the series.
 On October 12, 2018, Lakeshore released Heathers - Original Television Series Soundtrack featuring songs from the series by various artists including DJ Shadow, Poison, and Peggy Lee.
 A limited vinyl edition was released in Urban Outfitters stores on January 25, 2019.
 On October 19, 2018, Lakeshore released Heathers - Original Television Series Score consisting of the show's original score composed by Chris Alan Lee.

 Reception

-The series was panned by critics and fans alike on both the initial release of the pilot episode and the official premiere of the series.
-On the review aggregation website Rotten Tomatoes, the series holds a 29% approval rating with an average rating of 5.38 out of 10 based on 21 reviews.
+The series received mixed-to-negative reviews from critics and fans alike on both the initial release of the pilot episode and the official premiere of the series.
+On the review aggregation website Rotten Tomatoes, the series holds a 30% approval rating with an average rating of 5.38 out of 10 based on 23 reviews.
 The website's critical consensus reads, "Despite promising performers, Heathers' aspirational angst is let down by its blunt, misguided attempts at social commentary."
 Metacritic, which uses a weighted average, assigned the series a score of 40 out of 100 based on 9 critics, indicating "mixed to average reviews."